Congenital Aortic Stenosis Surgery for Children: Ross Procedure

 Why might my child need a Ross procedure?

-symptoms later on.
+heart and cause symptoms later on.

 The Ross procedure is not the only treatment for aortic stenosis.
 Balloon valvotomy